hazkaz/git-video-player/README.md

 * Watch a movie Bandersnatch style by checking out to different trees in the history
 * Watch bloopers in bugfix/reverted-some-changes

-<span style="font-size:10px">Well all that hasn't happened yet, what you see here is just pure madness</span>
+<span style="font-size:10px">Well all that hasn't happened yet, what you see here is just the first step</span>

 Starting with the first frame of the movie, each new frame is a commit in the repository.